-Biden administration to send more than $1 billion to states to plug orphaned wells, which leak planet-warming methane
+Biden administration to give states $1.15 billion to plug orphaned wells, which leak planet-warming methane

 Scientists have said that reducing methane is one of the most practical — and one of the quickest — ways to slow Earth’s warming and lessen the worsening impacts of climate change over the next several decades.

-“We welcome the administration’s efforts to address orphaned wells,” Bethany Williams, spokesperson for the American Petroleum Institute, said in a statement.
+“We welcome the administration’s efforts to address orphaned wells,” Bethany Williams, spokeswoman for the American Petroleum Institute, said in a statement.
 The organization published a new standard last year related to well remediation and the cement plugs used to close the wells.
 “Safety and environmental protection are top priorities for our industry,” she said.

 Robert Howarth, a professor at Cornell University who has studied methane leaks, called cleaning up orphaned wells an “easy political win” for the Biden administration.